Great for Homeschooling |

 included in this offer, email mbhutten@gmail.com.

 About the Author: Mark Hutten, M.A. is the creator of Online Parent Support.
-He is a practicing counseling psychologist with more than 20 years’ experience.
+He is a parent-coach with more than 30 years’ experience.
 He has worked with hundreds of parents, children and teenagers with Aspergers and HFA, and presents workshops and runs training courses for parents and teachers who deal with Aspergers and HFA.
 Also, Mark is a prolific author of articles and ebooks on the subject.